fahidmohammad/gumshoe.js/README.md

 2. Install package dependencies by running `npm install` in the project root directory
 3. Run `make` in the project root directory

-To run tests with Phantom.js, perform steps 1-2 above, and continue with the following:
+To run tests with Phantom.js and Jasmine, perform steps 1-2 above, and continue with the following:

 1. Run `make test` in the project root directory